 You can also look for local nonprofits that can help.
 Your state and city agencies may have information on these organizations, or you can explore online charity guides for your metropolitan area.

-Local affiliates of national organizations like Habitat for Humanity also provide home repair services disabled homeowners may be eligible for.
+Local affiliates of national organizations like Habitat for Humanity also provide home repair services that disabled homeowners may be eligible for.

 Additional Resources For Disabled Homeowners